The Causes of Bipolar Disorder (Manic Depression)

 - Even without clear genetic factors, altered health habits, alcohol or drug abuse, or hormonal problems can trigger an episode.

 - Although substance abuse is not considered a cause of bipolar disorder, it can worsen the illness by interfering with recovery.
-Use of alcohol or tranquilizers may induce a more severe depressive phase.
+Use of alcohol, drugs, or tranquilizers may induce a more severe depressive phase.

 What is Medication-triggered Mania?